-Business strategy

-- Define and prioritise business objectives such as customer experience, productivity, revenue growth, employee experience and other key goals. - Determine how you will measure the value of those objectives. - Identify and prioritise AI use cases that support your goals. - Build a portfolio management plan to help guide your investments.

-Technology strategy

-- Based on your top-priority use cases, determine whether to buy, modernise or build applications. - Assess whether you have the infrastructure for AI applications to access data securely, quickly and at scale. - Consider the scalability and performance implications of hosting data and Al applications on premises or in the cloud. - Ensure your cloud infrastructure is built to run large AI workloads and deliver reliability at scale. - Evaluate your organisation's Zero Trust security posture. - Explore how to use AI for improving security, in terms of deploying and protecting organisational assets, developing and maintaining policies and procedures and monitoring and responding to incidents or emerging threats.
+1 Business strategy Define and prioritize business objectives such as customer experience, productivity, revenue growth, employee experience, and other key goals.
+Determine how you will measure the value of those objectives.
+Identify and prioritize AI use cases that support your goals.
+Build a portfolio management plan to help guide your investments.
+2 Technology strategy Based on your top-priority use cases, determine whether to buy, modernize, or build applications.
+Assess whether you have the infrastructure for AI applications to access data securely, quickly, and at scale.
+Consider the scalability and performance implications of hosting data and AI applications on premises or in the cloud.
+Ensure your cloud infrastructure is built to run large AI workloads and deliver reliability at scale.
+Evaluate your organization's Zero Trust security posture.
+Explore how to use AI for improving security, in terms of deploying and protecting organizational assets, developing and maintaining policies and procedures, and monitoring and responding to incidents or emerging threats.

-Suggested next steps

-Al strategy and experience

-- Familiarise yourself with generative AI use cases and how they might support your business needs. - Develop a systematic process to consider AI for every use case. - Assess the number of business units and processes, length of time in production and age of deployments in your organisation to reveal patterns that may point to opportunities or blockers. - Build intelligent apps on your data to improve the intelligence and relevance of model outputs. - Consider using Microsoft 365 Copilot, or build your own copilot to accelerate learning and time to value.
+Suggested next steps 3 Al strategy and experience Familiarize yourself with generative AI use cases and how they might support your business needs.
+Develop a systematic process to consider AI for every use case.
+Assess the number of business units and processes, length of time in production, and age of deployments in your organization to reveal patterns that may point to opportunities or blockers.
+Build intelligent apps on your data to improve the intelligence and relevance of model outputs.
+Consider using Microsoft 365 Copilot, or build your own copilot to accelerate learning and time to value.
+Define your operating model for AI.
+(4) Organization • Secure-or develop a plan to secure-leadership support backed by resources.
+Organization and culture Develop strong relationships with a diverse range of subject-matter experts in the business.
+Strengthen your organization's ability to manage change.
+Identify and implement the right learning and skill-building paths in place. • Approach AI as a sustainable capability within your organization and culture.
+5 Al governance Review and share resources on responsible use of AI to identify the models and approaches that best suit your organization.
+Consider the enablement model that best fits your needs, such as hub-and-spoke, centralized, or distributed.
+Consider the principles of secure AI and how to ensure your data is protected end to end from platform to applications and users.
+Consider the processes, controls, and accountability mechanisms that may be required to govern the use of AI, and how AI may affect data privacy and security policies.

-Organisation and culture

-- Define your operating model for Al. - Secure or develop a plan to secure leadership support backed by resources. - Develop strong relationships with a diverse range of subject-matter experts in the business. - Strengthen your organisation's ability to manage change. - Identify and implement the right learning and skill-building paths in place. - Approach AI as a sustainable capability within your organisation and culture.

-Al governance

-- Review and share resources on responsible use of AI to identify the models and approaches that best suit your organisation. - Consider the enablement model that best fits your needs, such as hub-and-spoke, centralised or distributed. - Consider the principles of secure AI and how to ensure your data is protected end to end from platform to applications and users. - Consider the processes, controls and accountability mechanisms that may be required to govern the use of AI, and how AI may affect data privacy and security policies.